latent-to/developer-docs/docs/evm-tutorials/bridge-vtao.md

 ## Bridge to other EVM Chains with vTAO

-vTAO is a liquid-staked TAO token on the Subtensor EVM, available through tao.app.
+vTAO is a liquid-staked TAO token on the Subtensor EVM, available through ['tao.app/vtao'](https://dev.tao.app/vtao).

 - vTAO is minted by depositing TAO into a staking contract, the vTAO can later be redeemed for an amount of TAO depending on the exchange rate.